A green checkered seersucker fabric is perfect for a summer shirt

 Windowpane

 The windowpane pattern has quite a different look from most check patterns but still falls into the category.
-It exudes an old-fashioned windowpane appearance with its thinner and subtler lines.
+It has an old-fashioned windowpane appearance with its thinner and subtler lines.
 It is also a popular design in business suits.

 This has now inspired me to drag out my fabric stash to see what checkered patterns I have tucked away.
 I know there won’t be a big amount of any type as I’ve been holding back on buying new fabrics for a while now.
 But that’s ok… I may just have another go at weaving my own!